veres-one/veres-one/README.md

 node genesis.veres.one.localhost.js
 ```

-You can write DIDs to the development blockchain by using the did-client:
+You can write DIDs to the development blockchain by using the [did-client][]:

 ```
 git clone https://github.com/digitalbazaar/did-client.git
 cd did-client
 npm install
-./did -m dev create
+./did -m dev generate --register
 ```

 If you want to run a minimum network with electors, you will have to run